Apoorva0123/Apoorva0123/README.md

-Hi 👋 My name is Apoorva Kaniti
+Hi 👋 I'm Apoorva
 ===============================

-Full Stack Web Developer
+A passionate Web Developer
 ------------------------

-I started my web development journey with HTML and CSS which interested me into learning MERN Stack as well.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [apoorvakaniti31@gmail.com](mailto:apoorvakaniti31@gmail.com)